camunda/camunda-bpm-platform/README.md

 Out of the box, camunda BPM provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.

 ### Embeddable
 Most of the components that make up the platform can even be completely embedded inside an application.
-For instance, you can add the process engine and the REST Api as a library to your application and assemble your custom BPM platform configuration.
+For instance, you can add the process engine and the REST API as a library to your application and assemble your custom BPM platform configuration.

 ## Contributing